-Description To increase proficiency and growth rates across all groups and eliminate predictability of achievement in literacy at the elementary level by providing all students with a rigorous curriculum taught by an effective teacher in a safe and nurturing learning environment.
+The purpose of this case is to increase proficiency and growth rates across all groups and eliminate predictability of achievement in literacy at the elementary level by providing all students with a rigorous curriculum taught by an effective teacher in a safe and nurturing learning environment.
 This request is to provide each elementary school with a K-5 Units of Study for Writing resource that aligns with the writing standards, Writer's Workshop, lessons with Curriculum Management Application (C-MAPP), and our writing trainings.
 Schools would like to have mentor text that align to the writing lessons.
 This request is also to cover the subs for grade 2 specific literacy trainings and Letterland Coaching Seminar for K-2 literacy coaches.
 Funds are requested to purchase Letterland materials for new classrooms within schools and for a subscription of Choice Literacy for a literacy coach in each elementary school.

 Description MOE Local

 Current Budget - \$ 148,096

 Budget Adjustments:

 Workshops \$ 139,461

 Contracted Services (2,500)

 Supplies (17,377)

-Total - \$ 119,584
+Tota I - \$ 119,584

-Proposed Budget - \$ 267,680
+Proposed Budget \$ 267,680